 Months after the landmark $72 million verdict, a Missouri jury ordered Johnson & Johnson to pay $55 million in damages to a woman who developed ovarian cancer after using the company’s talc powder products on her genitals for decades.
 As a result of her diagnosis, she had to undergo a hysterectomy and related surgeries.

 Johnson & Johnson is still facing almost 1,200 talcum powder cancer lawsuits.

 When a corporation’s products make you sick, you shouldn’t be left to pay the bill.
-If you’ve developed ovarian cancer after using a product containing talcum powder, you deserve an experienced team of lawyers protecting your rights.
+If you’ve developed ovarian cancer after using a product containing talcum powder, you deserve an experienced team of Birmingham injury lawyers protecting your rights.
 Contact our law firm today.